Tuesday, October 29, 2024

 [MCE's traction controllers]

-[CED party over looked the beach and wheel]
+[CED's party overlooked the beach and wheel]

 [Packed breakfast]